Soraka Build Guide by utopus

 - Never, EVER take free damage.
 If you're taking too much free damage, learn to stand farther back or position yourself in such a way that your opponent can be easily punished by your ADC if he tries to poke you.
 A good Soraka player will never give her opponents the chance to get damage down on her.

 - Pay attention to the health of your own minions.
-You can learn a lot about your opponents by their behavior around low health minions.
+You can learn a lot about your opponents by their behavior around low health minions - both yours, and theirs.
 If your opponents play defensively (such that they position to not take poke) when you have low health minions, and they play aggressively when there are no low health minions to last hit, then you can use that to your advantage to set up ganks with your jungler.
 Additionally, a change in this kind of behavior indicates that something is abnormal - your opponents might be preparing for their jungler to gank you, or perhaps they think that your jungler is nearby.
 These kinds of details are paramount to communicate with your team.

 - It is important for you to keep track of your opponent's cooldowns.
 If a Blitzcrank early on misses his Rocket Grab, you know that you have a 0% chance of getting hooked for the next 13-15 seconds.
 Punish him by trying to trade during this time, disengaging well before his Rocket Grab comes off cooldown.